- Published Articles

 Privacy Shield: Year One Updates You Need To Know

-This month we're celebrating Privacy Shield's first birthday with an update on everything Privacy Shield.
+This month we're celebrating Privacy Shield's first birthday (albeit, a bit belated) with an update on everything Privacy Shield.
 There have been a number of developments on the Privacy Shield-front that companies certified or seeking self-certification under Privacy Shield need to know.
 (For a primer on Privacy Shield, check out our previous post here.)

 FTC Enforcement Has Arrived